c4nnh/99tech-code-challenge/readme.md

-# Can Ngo - Fullstack Javascript Developer - Code Challenge
+# Can Ngo - Fullstack Javascript Developer

 Hi, I'm Can.
 I completed this challenge as a full-stack developer.